tanmaychimurkar/tanmaychimurkar.github.io/content/posts/rust/chap2.md

 #### Comparing the user input with the random number

 We can compare the user input with the random number using the `cmp` method.

+*Points to remeber*:

-The `cmp` method takes a reference to the value that we want to compare with.
-The `cmp` method returns an `Ordering` type.
+1) The `cmp` method takes a reference to the value that we want to compare with.
+2) The `cmp` method returns an `Ordering` type.
-The `Ordering` type is an `enum` that can have three values: `Less`, `Greater`, and `Equal`.
+3) The `Ordering` type is an `enum` that can have three values: `Less`, `Greater`, and `Equal`.
 The `cmp` method compares the value that we are calling the method on with the value that we pass as an argument to the `cmp` method.
-If the value that we are calling the method on is less than the value that we pass as an argument to the `cmp` method, the `cmp` method will return the `Less` variant of the `Ordering` type.
+4) If the value that we are calling the method on is less than the value that we pass as an argument to the `cmp` method, the `cmp` method will return the `Less` variant of the `Ordering` type.
 If the value that we are calling the method on is greater than the value that we pass as an argument to the `cmp` method, the `cmp` method will return the `Greater` variant of the `Ordering` type.
 If the value that we are calling the method on is equal to the value that we pass as an argument to the `cmp` method, the `cmp` method will return the `Equal` variant of the `Ordering` type.

-We can use the `match` expression to handle the `Ordering` type returned by the `cmp` method.
-The `match` expression is similar to the `switch` statement in other languages.
-The `match` expression takes a value as an argument and compares the value with the patterns that we specify in the `match` expression.
+5) We can use the `match` expression to handle the `Ordering` type returned by the `cmp` method.
+6) The `match` expression is similar to the `switch` statement in other languages.
+7) The `match` expression takes a value as an argument and compares the value with the patterns that we specify in the `match` expression.
 If the value matches the pattern, the code that is associated with the pattern will be executed.
 If the value does not match any of the patterns, the `match` expression will throw an error.

 ```rust
 use std::io;